D-K-E/graphical-models/paper/paper.md

 The most popular and goto library is `pgmpy`.
 It has also been used in several publications [see @Ankan_Panda_2015a; also @Ankan_Panda_2015b].
 Its functionality is covered with a nice test suite as well.
-Overall it is reliable library for using PGMs in production.
+Overall it is a reliable library for using PGMs in production.
 It comes with several dependencies that can be heavy handed (`pytorch` for example) for exploratory use though.